obliquid/jslardo/README.md

 ## what is this?
 jslardo is a sort of a social cms, based on node.js and mongodb. users are able to register to the application, create their own models (mongoose schemas), views, controllers, websites and pages. all management is done without writing code, and all user contents (the data, but also models/views and controllers) are shareable between registered users.
+NOTE: jslardo is on heavy development, keep updated frequently and be patient with bugs and not yet implemented functionalities.

 ## it's based upon?
 jslardo starts as a node.js express application, backed up by mongodb with mongoose.